jancgreyling/AE_Python/README.md

 ---

-## Week 2: Git Basics and Introduction to Pandas
+## Lecture 2: Git Basics and Introduction to Pandas

 * **Introduction to Git and Basic Commands on Google Colab**
   * Importance and Use Cases of Git